AdobeDocs/commerce-operations.en/help/configuration/deployment/production-system.md

 You can have one production system.
 All of the following must be true:

-- All Magento code is in source control in the same repository as the development and build systems
+- All Commerce code is in source control in the same repository as the development and build systems
 - Make sure all of the following are _included_ in source control:

   - `app/etc/config.php`